LeskoIam/homeNET/README.md

 ### 1. Nodes view
 A node is a local or internet network address (www.google.com, 192.168.1.1).
 Every node is periodically pinged to check if it is alive and what its ping delay is.
 All information is logged to database for app use.

-There is also a detailed node view where additional information and delay plot about the node is available.
+There is also a detailed node view where additional information and delay plot is available.

 ### 2. Aggregator
+It will serve as a quick information view.
 Various information from local network, internet, weather,...

 ### 3. Server
 Local server temperature and load monitoring.
 Parses [Core Temp](http://www.alcpu.com/CoreTemp/) logs for data.
 Shows individual core temperature and load data.

 Historical data is shown in a plot.